stijn-arends/benchmark-gwas-prio/results/fisher_tests/single_test/README.md

 ## Description
 * * *

 The scripts located in this directory can be used to perform a fisher's exact test on the results of a gene prioritization method to find out if the prioritized genes are enriched for genes that are associated with a relevant HPO term.
+Additionaly, venn diagrams displaying the overlap between genes for the specified HPO term and prioritized genes produced by the gene prioritization method will be produced([example](#venn-diagram)).

 ## Getting Started